 #3 of 51 Places to Visit in Maharashtra

-Nestled amid the scenic Western Ghats, this popular hill station is known for its breath-taking landscapes, evergreen timberlands, waterfalls and ancient temples.
-A trip to Mahabaleshwar means boating in Venna Lake, undertaking a sunset trek to the Pratapgarh Fort, visiting Rajpuri Caves, tantalising your taste buds with freshly-plucked berries and clicking picture-perfect photos with astounding views of the hills and valleys in the background.
+Nestled amid the scenic Western Ghats, this popular hill station is known for its breathtaking landscapes, evergreen timberlands, waterfalls, and ancient temples.
+A trip to Mahabaleshwar means boating in Venna Lake, undertaking a sunset trek to the Pratapgarh Fort, visiting Rajpuri Caves, tantalising your taste buds with freshly-plucked berries, and clicking picture-perfect photos with astounding views of the hills and valleys in the background.

 Also Read: Places to Visit in Mahabaleshwar | Things to Do in Mahabaleshwar